Terms of Service

 15.4 Internal complaint handling

-Users affected by content moderation decisions can submit a complaint through our appeals process described in our Community Guidelines.
+Users affected by content moderation decisions can submit a complaint through the appeals process described in our Community Guidelines.
 Complaints are handled free of charge, reviewed by qualified staff (not resolved by fully automated means alone), and decided without undue delay.

 15.5 Out-of-court dispute settlement